atanasantonov/unax-theme/readme.txt

 Unax starter theme based on Underscores and Twitter Bootstrap.

+No sidebar and full width page templates.
+Plenty of widget areas are registered as well as several menu locations.
+Theme includes different filters for layout classes.
 Theme uses Sass language in well organized files.
-Theme includes different filters for layout classes.
-Plenty of widget areas are registered as well as several menu locations.
 Bootstrap colors with the appropriate filters integrated in Gutenberg color palette.

 Web Content Accessibility Guidelines (WCAG) compatible.